 Artist Information for Mary Pal

-Cheesecloth for me represents the very essence of textiles – the most minimal configuration of thread’s warp and weft.
-I am fascinated by the suppleness of its delicate fibers and the effects of their placement on a contrasting ground.
-Its fluidity permits me to control both opacity - to translate the effect of light, and transparency - by splaying the fibers to convey shadows.
-I am thus able to manipulate a two-dimensional representation of a subject that nonetheless reflects a unique depth and texture.
+My process involves saturating cheesecloth with adhesive and sculpting it into forms that are ultimately machine-stitched to a background textile.
+Cheesecloth for me represents the very essence of textiles – the most minimal configuration of warp and weft.
+Its fluidity permits me to control opacity, to depict light and transparency, to play with chiaroscuro.
+I am thus able to sculpt a two-dimensional representation that nonetheless reflects a unique depth and texture.
 And further, I am free to explore the connection between process and materials and the way that they relate to my subject matter, in this case, the texture and vulnerability of the human face.

 Corrosion39" x 32" Photo by Ray Pilon

 Like steel left to rust and corrode, this homeless man is a rebuke to the society that elects to carelessly cast him aside.
 We ignore those living in poverty at our peril.
 Reference photo by Edmondo Senatore, Italy.

 Leonard27" x 37" Photo by Ray Pilon

 Poet, singer, songwriter, no image of this treasured Canadian writer is complete without reminders of his lyrics.
 From a reference photo by Chris Woods.

 Adapted from a reference photo by Allen Matheson.

 Lighthouse Keeper36" x 46" Photo by Ray Pilon